National Research Foundation (South Africa): Functions

 Unlike other Science Councils whose role is research performance, the NRF primarily fulfils an agency role, with a smaller portion of its activity allocated to actual research.
 Funding from the NRF is largely directed towards academic research, developing high-level human resources, and supporting the National Research Facilities, although beneficiaries include students, and private individuals or companies.
 KZN Literary Tourism is a project which has received funding through the NRF.

-Notable Global Leaders and Experts Affiliated with the NRF

-Notable academic leaders, subject-matter experts, and globally recognized figures who have contributed, and continue to contribute, to the National Research Foundation (NRF) through leadership roles, research chairs, funded projects, advisory capacities, or specialized scholarly expertise.
-Their work spans multiple disciplines and reflects the NRF’s role in advancing world-class research, academic innovation, and international scientific collaboration.